-The first entry is the influence of the attention of politicians in the municipality to employment-related issues.
-This influence is strongest for actions of caseworkers when municipalities diverge from the national goal by emphasizing longer-term employment prospects.
-This translates into a 10 percent reduction on average in emphasis by caseworkers of the national policy goal of getting people into work quickly.
-The effect is much weaker (about 1 percent increase in job emphasis) when municipalities endorse the national goals and politicians call attention to employment issues.
+the national policy goal of getting people into work quickly.
+The effect is much weaker (about 1% increase in job emphasis) when municipalities endorse the national goals and politicians call attention to employment issues.
 Consistent with hypothesis 3, caseworkers are more willing to diverge from national goals when it is clear that their immediate political principals endorse that divergence.

 The next set of entries address the influence of managerial actions.
 Consistent with hypothesis 1, these influences are relatively limited.
 Increased municipal emphasis on getting people into jobs has the strongest effects on policy actions when caseworker knowledge is weak.
 This makes sense since less knowledgeable caseworkers are more likely to respond to municipal policy emphases rather than what their professional knowledge suggests is the best action.
-However, this result on average in only a 4.7 percent increase in actions aimed at getting people into jobs quickly.
-The corresponding impact for caseworkers with strong knowledge is negligible (less than 0.1 percent).
+However, this result on average in only a 4.7% increase in actions aimed at getting people into jobs quickly.
+The corresponding impact for caseworkers with strong knowledge is negligible (less than 0.1%).